 Before sharing this recipe, I’d like to share a quick story of what inspired me to create it.
 My first eye-witness account of the effects of life-force-energy was standing in an aisle at the health food store looking for cacao powder.
 It was an aha moment that grabbed my attention with both hands.
-The epiphany wasn’t a product on the shelf.
-It came from a few shoppers standing nearby.
-Their skin radiated as though they had been lit from the inside with an LED blub.
-I tried not to stare, but couldn’t help myself.
+The epiphany wasn’t a product on the shelf, it came from a few shoppers standing nearby.
+Their skin radiated as though they had been lit from the inside with an LED bulb.
+I tried not to stare but couldn’t help myself.
 Their ages varied, so age wasn’t a factor.
-What could cause this effect, I wondered?
+What could cause this effect?

-I followed them through the store to see what it was they were purchasing that created this phenomenon.
-Hoping it was a product I could purchase, but to my surprise the only things heaped into their shopping carts were mountains of raw vegetables.
-That was the aha moment.
+I followed them through the store to see what it was they were purchasing, but to my surprise, the only things heaped into their shopping carts were mountains of raw vegetables.
 What was reflecting in their skin was an infusion of life-force-energy you can only get from nature, and I wanted whatever they were having.
-I am not what you would call a confirmed raw foodist, I like some of my food cook.
-However, I do try to maintain 60-70% raw which includes 3-meatless days a week.
-The Life-Force-Energy salad is a go to staple on my Meatless-Monday menu.
+I am not what you would call a confirmed raw foodist, I like some of my food cooked.
+However, I do try to maintain 60-70% raw, which includes 3-meatless days a week.
+The Life-Force-Energy salad is a go-to staple on my Meatless-Monday menu.
 So give it a toss, and get your glow-on.

 Recipe notes: What you will need: 1-qt Mason jar and cheesecloth for sprouting.
-Recipe is made in 3-parts.
+The recipe is made in 3-parts.
 Sprouting, dressing, and salad.
 Sprouts should be planned 5-days out.
-Dressing can be prepared 1-day ahead.
+The dressing can be prepared 1-day ahead.
 Active prep time 15-minutes for salad and dressing.
 Yields 6-8 servings.
 Difficulty level: Moderately easy.
 Nutrient value base per serving to include 1-oz dressing.

 - 2-cups Kale